k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/01_Customer_Direct_Requests_Overview.md

 The DPM system provides different ways to allow a customer to submit a DPM request, such as a search for a previously submitted request and view of its details.
 The DPM:

-- includes built-in user interface for the use of a customer.
+- includes a built-in user interface for the use of a customer.
-- provides a set of APIs that can be integrated in the customer portal of each corporation that uses the system.
+- provides a set of APIs that can be integrated with the customer portal of each corporation that uses the system.

 ## DPM Customer’s Built-in User Interface